-The ROM Monitor program for the evaluation board is supplied in the 512KB socketed flash memory module on the evaluation board.
-This code initializes the 405EP processor and the board for serial and Ethernet communications.
-By supporting communications with the host computer system, the

-ROM Monitor allows applications to be loaded from the host onto the board and debugged using the RISCWatch source level debugger in ROM Monitor mode.
+The ROM Monitor program for the reference board is supplied in the 512KB socketed flash memory module on the reference board.
+This code initializes the 405GP processor and the board for serial and Ethernet communications.
+By supporting communications with the host computer system, the ROM Monitor allows applications to be loaded from the host onto the board and debugged using the RISCWatch source level debugger in ROM Monitor mode.

 The ROM Monitor is accessed through a terminal (or terminal emulator) attached to serial port 1 on the board.
-The RISCWatch debugger, when in ROM Monitor mode, runs on the host system, communicating with the ROM Monitor through an Ethernet interface on the board.
+The RISCWatch debugger, when in ROM Monitor mode, runs on the host system, communicating with the ROM Monitor through serial port 2 or the Ethernet interface on the board.

 The ROM Monitor source code is provided and can be readily used for product development.
 The availability of the code helps lower software development costs and quicken product time to market.
-The code is also provided so that debuggers other than RISCWatch may be integrated with the PPC405EP evaluation board kit.
+The code is also provided so that debuggers other than RISCWatch may be integrated with the PPC405GP design kit.
 Appendix A describes the trace calls that support communication between the RISCWatch debugger on the host and the ROM Monitor running on the board.